 The upper floors start closing 15 minutes before the closing time of the building.

-Casa Mila timings for night tour
+Casa Mila’s night tour timings

 Is Casa Mila worth it?

-With Barcelona playing host to Gaudi masterpieces such as Sagrada Familia, Park Guell, Casa Batllo etc. it is only natural to ask “Is La Pedrera worth it?”
+With Barcelona playing host to Gaudi masterpieces such as Sagrada Familia, Park Guell, Casa Batllo, etc., it is only natural to ask, “Is La Pedrera worth it?”

 1. Casa Mila is a UNESCO World Heritage site and attracts more than a million visitors every year.
 They seem to think Casa Mila was worth it.

-They thought the ugly looking building would bring down their property prices.
+They thought the ugly-looking building would bring down their property prices.
 Don’t you want to visit such a controversial structure?

 4. La Pedrera tickets are cheaper than Casa Batllo tickets.

 5. An excellent tour of Casa Mila will take you around three hours.
-We think a 22 Euros ticket for three hours of Gaudi’s work is totally worth it.
+We think a €24 ticket for three hours of Gaudi’s work is worth it.

-6. Your tickets also include access to two different Museum areas – the Espai Gaudí (the Gaudi Room) and the Pedrera Apartment.
+6. Casa Mila tickets also include access to two different Museum areas – the Espai Gaudí and the Pedrera Apartment.